onssoschi/climatehealth/README.md

 ### Installation options

-You can use the package in many ways, depending on whether you want a stable release or want to work with the source code.
+You can use the package in several ways, depending on whether you want a stable release or want to work with the source code.

 #### 1. Load from a local GitHub clone for development
 Use this option if you want to inspect the source code, make changes locally, test updates, or contribute to the package.